Americans with Disabilities Act

 The University will:

-- Determine and provide reasonable and appropriate accommodations in a timely manner for qualified individuals with disabilities or disabling conditions.
+- Engage in the interactive process to determine and provide reasonable and appropriate accommodations in a timely manner for qualified individuals with disabilities or disabling conditions.

 - Provide information regarding policies and procedures to qualified individuals with disabilities in a reasonably accessible format and in a timely manner.